rishabhkarnani/Rishabh-Karnani-Final-Project/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 You are free to use, modify, and distribute this application as per the license terms.

-## 🔮 Next Steps <a name="next-steps"></a>

-Here are potential improvements and features that can be added in the future:

-- Add a feature to save trip history for future reference.
-- Integrate live traffic data for more accurate trip planning.
-- Enable weather updates along the trip route.
-- Include real-time fuel price updates based on the user's location.
-- Support multiple destination routes for complex trip planning.

 ## 👥 Contributors <a name="contributors"></a>